cs50puyo/cs50appuyo-website/_posts/2017-11-28-selection-results.md

 have to be teaching assistants the next time the course is offered, so more people have the opportunity to learn coding.

-Telling the other applicants that their application was successful was one of the most difficult things I have done in my entire life.
+Telling the other applicants that their application was not successful was one of the most difficult things I have done in my entire life.
 I thought of myself as a person in those admission committees that receives thousands of applications each year, but unfortunately there are just few spots available, and they have, somehow, to choose